 You look in the mirror and see the "bad" traits.
 That you are not smart enough, not thin enough, not "good" enough.
 You realize these traits were projected there by someone else--a past partner, or maybe even a parent.
 You want to recover from perhaps a lifetime of narcissistic abuse and emotional pain but you don't know where to begin.
 I can support you in developing your inner strengths so that when you look in the mirror it will be your true self staring back at you.

 "Why not wake up this morning?"

 Often, people find themselves at a crossroads in their lives and are in need of an unbiased person to help them walk through and move forward.
-I specialize in working with individuals who are adult children of narcissists, and who may be struggling with identity and body image issues.
+I specialize in working with individuals who are adult children of narcissists, and who may be struggling with disordered eating and body image issues.
 Additionally, I also offer treatment for religious trauma and cult abuse, anxiety,

 I envision the therapeutic relationship to be that place of authenticity, spontaneity, and of course, healing--with a bit of humor sprinkled in here and there.
 I enjoy working with individuals who are active, engaged, energetic, and are willing to take risks in service of self-exploration.

 I use the therapeutic modalities of Internal Family Systems (IFS) and Gestalt, which are experimental, existential, and experiential.
 What I love about Gestalt is that it deals with the Here and Now, as well as our own internal worlds, and can bring tremendous Awareness to those seeking help.
 I also concentrate on embodiment and the somatic aspects of mental health and remain curious about how thoughts and feelings manifest in the body.

 I’m always searching for creative ways to connect the body and mind, be it through movement, utilizing vocal or acting techniques, or just sitting with self.